 12:45 p.m.
 Cerro de las Campanas (literally Hill of the Bells).
 Many people believe this hill was given this name because it resembled a bell.
 There is nothing further from the truth.
 It turns out the name derives from the rocks found in this area.
 They’re composed of an alloy of bronze, silver, copper, and antimony, and it’s precisely those properties that make them sound like a bell when hit.

 This is another important place in Mexican history.
 After gaining its independence from Spain, an empire was established with the aid of France, although it was short-lived.
-It was here where Maximilian I, the only Mexican emperor, was arrested and executed by the liberals.
+It was here that Maximilian I, one of the only two emperors in Mexican history, was arrested and executed by the liberals.

 Maximilian I’s remains were buried here, but they were later sent to France.
 The chapel still remains atop the hill.